 Lake Louise was likely our favorite spot in the whole national park region.
 The colors, the glaciers, the mountains, and the lakes—they’re just so jaw-droppingly beautiful.
 Lake Louise contains more hikes than you’ll be able to fit in so here were the favorites.

-1) Lake Agnes and Lake Louise (check out our guide, Adventurers Guide to Day Hiking Lake Louise).
+1) Lake Agnes and Lake Louise.
 This is seriously a must!
 Whatever you or your kids’ skill level, you’ll be able to find a gorgeous route to enjoy.